 “Leadership is about making people better when you’re there and making sure it stays that way when you’re gone,” Blades encouraged.

-She added that it is important for managers to talk to their transportation team about problems, make reports in writing and provide training on behaviors exhibited by special needs students.
+She added that it is important for managers to talk to their transportation team about problems, make reports in writing, and provide training on behaviors that are exhibited by special needs students.

 Transportation providers play an integral role in students’ lives, Blades said, and effective communication includes information about student needs and potential problems.

 There are many benefits to school bus monitors or attendants receiving the same information as drivers, Robinson shared.
-Drivers and attendants can help each other help remember particulars like student triggers or custody situations.
-Scenarios during the TSD roadeo, held at Frisco ISD on March 10, demonstrated how driver and attendant cooperation results in the best possible service.
+Drivers and attendants can help each other help remember particulars, like student triggers or custody situations.
+Scenarios during the TSD rodeo, held at Frisco ISD on March 10, demonstrated how driver and attendant cooperation results in the best possible service.

-Additionally, Robinson added, attendants should be familiar with the driver's job.
-They should know how everything behind the wheel works, routes and stops, evacuation procedures, bus and student equipment, pertinent details on students, and communication methods used by students.
+Additionally, Robinson added, attendants should be familiar with the driver’s job.
+They should know how everything behind the wheel works, routes, stops, evacuation procedures, bus and student equipment, pertinent details on students, and communication methods used by students.